ppi/skeletonapp/README.md

 vagrant up
 ```

-Allow a minute for the composer install to finish (vagrant ssh -c "docker logs ppi") and then you can now browse to your ppi application at http://192.168.66.66
+Allow a minute for the composer install to finish (vagrant ssh -c "docker logs -f ppi") and then you can now browse to your ppi application at http://192.168.66.66

 Rolling your own
 ------------